solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 plane and the data plane.

-In the control plane, Azure Active Directory authenticates users and determines whether users are authorized to perform an operation against an Azure resource.
-Review Azure RBAC in the [Introduction to Azure resource management] for more information.
+In the control plane, Azure Active Directory authenticates users and determines whether users are authorized to operate against an Azure resource.
+Review Azure RBAC in the [Introduction to Azure resource management] section for more information.

 In the data plane, the built-in MySQL account management system governs access for administrator and non-administrator users.
 Moreover, Single